 Our Board presently consists of nine members.
-These members are divided into three classes of equal number, with the classes to hold office for staggered terms of three years each.
+These members are divided into three classes, as equal in number as possible, with the classes to hold office for staggered terms of three years each.
 Our Board has nominated Benjamin J. McLean, Mary E. Tuuk and Michael G. Wooldridge to three-year terms expiring at our 2023 Annual Meeting of Shareholders.
 Each incumbent director has been previously elected by our shareholders, except for Mr. McLean who was appointed to the Board on January 10, 2020, which increased the size of our Board to nine members.